targetteal/o2-pt/rule-book.md

 #### Objections

-An objection is a reason why the proposal would cause harm to the circle and move it backwards.
+An objection is a reason why the proposal would cause harm to the _Circle_ and move it backwards.
 The Facilitator can ask questions to help the objector understand if his or her objection is valid.
 These questions must evaluate:

 1. **Degradation**.
-The objection is about some harm that the proposal would cause to the circle.
+The objection is about some harm that the proposal would cause to the _Circle_.
 This harm must be explained.
 2. **Causality**.
 The objection must be caused by the proposal in order to be valid.
 3. **Data-based**.
 The objection is based on current data or past experience.
 In other words, it's not an anticipation of future events.
-However, if the claimed harm is so disastrous that the circle would not be able to adapt in the future, then the objection can be predictive and this criteria can be disconsidered.
+However, if the claimed harm is so disastrous that the _Circle_ would not be able to adapt in the future, then the objection can be predictive and this criteria can be disconsidered.
 4. **Role-related**.
-The objection affects one of the objector roles in the circle.
+The objection affects one of the objector _Roles_ in the _Circle_.

 When validating objections, the Facilitator should not judge the accuracy of the arguments presented, but only if they were presented with a logical reasoning and are thus reasonable.
 Valid objections are moved to integration.